mvysny/vaadin-on-kotlin/docs/databases.md

 }
 ```

-This is a full-blown Grid with lazy-loading and SQL sorting working out-of-the-box.
+This is a full-blown Grid with lazy-loading and SQL-based (so not in-memory) sorting working out-of-the-box.
 Adding the possibility
 for the user to filter on the contents of the Grid is really easy, just add the following call, as the last
 line into the `grid { ...  }` block: